 Part II.
 The Catholic Tradition and Science

-As we saw in Part I of this article [which appeared here in March], the extremely influential 19th-century authors John William Draper and Andrew Dickson White excoriated the Catholic Church for its emphasis on dogma and divine revelation.
+As we saw in Part I of this article [which appeared here in March as "The Faith-Science War Debunked"], the extremely influential 19th-century authors John William Draper and Andrew Dickson White excoriated the Catholic Church for its emphasis on dogma and divine revelation.
 Their approach resembled, in a way, that of Martin Luther, though Luther would certainly not have approved of it.
 Luther had held up the Bible as the sole source of religious truth and the antidote to what he saw as corrupt theological tradition.
 Draper and White held up science as the sole source of truth and the antidote to both the Bible and theological tradition --- or what they imagined theological tradition to be, a distorted image that appears in their caricatures of persons, events and texts.
 Whereas “sola scriptura” (“Scripture alone”) was the motto of the Protestant Reformation, Draper and White’s new reformation was to be based on the principle science alone.

 The Catholic Church’s approach is significantly different.
 It does not pit the Bible against theological tradition, or either of them against science.
 The Church recognizes the divine authority of both Sacred Scripture and Sacred Tradition.
 While the Church has had many customs and human traditions of greater or lesser value, what the Church calls Sacred Tradition is something far deeper.
 Whereas Sacred Scripture is the word of God given long ago; Sacred Tradition is nothing less than Jesus Christ, the Word of God, living within his Church throughout history and in the here and now.
 Because the Church’s very existence at any and every moment depends upon Christ’s union with her and the Holy Spirit’s activity within her, Sacred Tradition is the very life and consciousness of the Church, her deepest self-identity and self-expression.